wg-osr/walkerga.github.io/class/mu_wizard2.md

 <summary><b>91.
 Grimoire of the Invisible Light</b></summary>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *Academic treatise.
 Glows in the dark.*
 - You can force radiation onto crystal, glass, liquid or gas, making it scintillate and emit light as a candle as long as you touch it.
+- Each time you would get a Doom Point, you can [mutate](https://coinsandscrolls.blogspot.com/2018/01/osr-1d500-biological-mutations.html) instead.
+You explode if you have more mutations than your Constitution.
-- Each time you study this book, you [mutate](https://coinsandscrolls.blogspot.com/2018/01/osr-1d500-biological-mutations.html).
-Alternatively, you can produce a vestment that protects the wearer against mutations.
+- Each time you study this book, you can remove or reroll 2 mutations off yourself or another.
 - Roll 1D4, you gain the following spell: 1.
 [Contact Dragon](/2020/11/13/contact-dragon/), 2.
 [Thief Trap](/2020/11/13/thief-trap/), 3.
 [Warning Light](/2020/11/13/warning-light/), 4.
 [Plasmic Key](/2020/11/13/plasmic-key/)
 ###### *From Unlawful Games's [Radiomancer](http://unlawfulgames.blogspot.com/2018/08/osr-radiomancer.html)!*
 </details>